Oops! Something went wrong while submitting the form.

 Rossum AI seamlessly transcribes complex structured scanned documents, which can facilitate companies to extract data from financial credentials with human-level accuracy.

-Rossum AI understands complex structured documents, which enables companies to extract data from financial documents efficiently and with human-level accuracy.
+Rossum AI understands complex structured documents, which enable companies to extract data from financial documents efficiently and with human-level accuracy.
 Rossum's unique deep neural networks illustrate the way humans refer to documents.

-Parses invoices, shipping labels and documents, receipts, and many other document types.
+Parses invoices, shipping labels, documents, receipts, and many other document types.

 Is up to 6X faster than manual processing and uses AI algorithms to bulk process large volumes of documents automatically.